jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 If you have a decent boxing gym in your area, it’s likely produced some press-worthy fighters.

 Fighters tend to get press for winning major amateur tournaments a professional bout.
-Do a google search for "boxers in \[insert your city\]" or "boxers from \[insert your city\].
+Do a google search for “boxers in \[insert your city\]” or “boxers from \[insert your city\].
 Once you have a fighter’s name, you should be able to look him up on social media and shoot him a message.

 Boxers love Instagram.
-I've yet to meet one without an Instagram presence.
+I’ve yet to meet one without an Instagram presence.
 Fortunately, Instagram makes it easier to send people messages to people than any other platform.
 You just have to follow them.

 ***In this article, I tell you how to find a good boxing gym along with some other boxing tips—&gt;[25 boxing tips for amateurs and professionals](/25-boxing-tips/)***